thma/LtuPatternFactory/README.md

 Via the `let`-Binding we can thread the singleton through arbitrary code in the `in` block.
 All occurences of `singleton` in the `mainComputation`will point to the same instance.

-Typeclasses provide several tools to make this kind of threading more convenient or even to avoid explicit threading of instances.
+Type classes provide several tools to make this kind of threading more convenient or even to avoid explicit threading of instances.

 ### Using Pointed to create singletons